 THC (tetrahydrocannabinol — yeah, it’s a mouthful) is the substance in marijuana that produces mind-altering side effects in the brain.
-Once it goes into your bloodstream, it will concentrate in breast milk.
+Once it goes into your bloodstream, it concentrates in your breast milk.

-Some babies exposed to THC through breast milk have been shown to feed less frequently, for shorter periods of time (source).
+Some babies exposed to THC through breast milk will feed less frequently and for shorter periods (8).

-What’s more, some research has shown that THC can create delayed motor development by the time your baby hits its first birthday.
+What’s more, some research has shown that THC can cause delayed motor development by the time your baby hits their first birthday.
 Meanwhile, other research says there are no effects.

-While there need to be more studies done on the effects of marijuana and breastfeeding, early evidence points to the fact it could have substantial repercussions for baby’s developing brain.
+While there need to be more studies done on the effects of marijuana and breastfeeding, early evidence points to the fact that it could have substantial repercussions for a baby’s developing brain.

 Mothers seeking medical marijuana for pain or anxiety could consider seeking counseling from a doctor for other solutions.